Why Choose Us?

 Smoke Alarms and Carbon Monoxide Alarms

-All properties built since June 1992 must have been fitted with mains powered smoke detector alarms from new.
+All properties built since June 1992 must be fitted with mains powered smoke detector alarms from new.
 Since October 2015, all rental properties must be fitted with smoke alarms to every floor of the property including hallways and stairways.
 We strongly recommend that smoke alarms be hardwired, but battery operated alarms are permitted.
 If the property has any solid fuel burning appliance, such as an open fire, a log burner or an oil heating system; then a carbon monoxide monitor/alarm must be fitted.
 It is also necessary to have chimneys and flues swept at least once a year and a safety certificate obtained.
+From 01 October 2022, all gas appliances (except cookers and hobs) must have a carbon monoxide monitor/alarm fitted.

 Is your property a House in Multiple Occupation (HMO)?